Seni2005/fpl-desk/README.md

 - **Add it to your phone's home screen** and it behaves like an app.
 - Your filter and sort choices are remembered in your own browser.
 They never leave your device.

+## A note on the Planner's budget

+FPL sells a player back to you at your purchase price plus half of any rise since, rounded down.
+The API does not expose purchase prices without logging in, so the planner values your existing players at **today's market price**.
+For anyone you have held since the start that is exact; for someone who has risen since you bought them it can be optimistic by a tenth or two.
+If a plan lands within £0.2m of your budget, check it on the real site before committing.

+Free transfers are also not exposed by the public API, so there's a box in the planner header to set them yourself.
+It defaults to 1 and remembers what you set.

 ## A note on the price watch

 FPL does not publish the thresholds that trigger a price change.
 This estimates the pressure on a player from net transfers measured against how many managers own them, which is the same signal the public prediction sites use.
 It is a good early warning and it is not a guarantee — treat a full bar as "likely tonight", not "certain".